mitchredd77/store_inventory/README.md

 # store_inventory
-##Using the Store Inventory program you may view, add, and backup inventory
+##Using the Store Inventory program you may view, add, update and backup inventory
 ##Menu options will present themselves for you to choose
-##All data is imported from the inventory database csv file
+##All data is imported from the inventory.csv file
-##Only new entries are added to the table
+##When adding inventory a check is made to confirm if that product is already in inventory
 ##The backup file will be saved as backup.csv